We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 LO 1.2.1 Describe the various types of welding, the hazards associated with each type.

-LO 1.3.1 Describe best practices in welding, including hot work, to prevent injury.
+LO 1.3.1 Describe control measures and best practices in welding, including hot work, to prevent injury.

-LO 1.4.1 Discuss safety precautions when operating gas and arc welding equipment.
+LO 1.4.1 Discuss safety precautions when using welding, cutting, brazing, and soldering equipment.

-LO 1.5.1 Describe cutting, brazing, and soldering procedures, and hazards.
+LO 1.5.1 Describe ventilation safety requirements for welding, cutting, brazing, and soldering.

 Key: Terminal Objective (TO), Learning Objective (LO)